typicode/jsop/README.md

 config.foo = 'bar'
 ```

-_Changes are automatically written to file_
+_Changes are automatically written to file._

 ## License